-6.35 #STRIP: Remove leading and/or trailing copies of pad character
+6.35 #STRIP: Remove leading and/or trailing copies of pad character str String to be stripped; required.

 The #STRIP function removes leading, trailing, or both, copies of a pad character from a string.
 It requires a string to be stripped.
 It accepts an optional specification of which characters to strip (Leading, Trailing, or Both).
 It accepts an optional pad character argument, specifying the character to be stripped.